Fellowship Heroes Tier List

 Helena

 Helena as a concept is a staple in the world of tanks.
 Revolving around simply mitigating damage before it comes in rather than having any form of self-sustain.
-This is her biggest weakness but with the state of her strength currently, it proves not to be an issue.
-Helena provides massive amounts of damage reduction to her team, while dealing extremely high damage.
-She also has access to arguably the single best utility ability in the game - Grand Melee.
+Helena provides massive amounts of damage reduction to her team, while dealing extremely high damage and she also has access to arguably the single best utility ability in the game - Grand Melee.
+She unfortunately received the least changes of the tanks coming into season 2 though, and may have fallen behind the pack as a result.

 Sylvie